Tips for how to ask for time off to attend conferences

 I try to do things like this via email, often it isn’t important enough to interrupt someone immediately.
 These tips aren’t really medium dependant so long as you do your research before hand, if asking face to face you have access to all the things I’m going to mention.

 If you notice in that last paragraph I said “try to do things like this via email”, the reason I say try is because an important thing to consider is how your boss is going to process the request.
-If they are the type of person to immediately yay/nay a thing based on a gut reaction, you can probably ask in person and get the same result as in email.
+If they are the type of person to immediately yay/nay a thing based on a gut reaction, you can ask in person and get the same result as in email.
 If your boss is busy, and likes time to consider things, then something off-band like email is perfect.

-My point here is whilst you may have a preferred way of communicating with someone, it is important to consider how they would probably prefer the communication to happen, especially since you want something from them.
+My point here is whilst you may have a preferred way of communicating with someone, it is important to consider how they would prefer the communication to happen, especially since you want something from them.

 Provide all the information they need to say yes